 Mississippi Authorizes “Sale” of Black Orphans to White "Masters or Mistresses"

 Though not required to pay a wage to the children they "hired," the law did require white "employers" to pay a fee to the county for the apprentice arrangement.
 The law claimed to require white “masters” to provide their apprentices with education, medical care, food, and clothing, but it also reinstituted many of the more notorious features of slavery.
-The children's former masters were given first opportunity to hire their former property, for example.
-In addition, the law authorized white masters to “re-capture” any apprentice who left their employment without consent, and threatening children with criminal punishment for refusing to return to work.
+The children's former masters were given first opportunity to hire those formerly enslaved by them, for example.
+In addition, the law authorized white masters to “re-capture” any apprentice who left their employment without consent, and threatened children with criminal punishment for refusing to return to work.